Connell School of Nursing

 The Ph.D.
 Program in Nursing emphasizes knowledge development and research to advance nursing science and improve the health of individuals, families, and communities.
 For the program objectives, please refer to the student handbook.

 The Ph.D. program includes two phases: coursework and dissertation.
 After finishing the required coursework, the student completes a comprehensive examination.
 The purpose of the Ph.D.
-Comprehensive Examination is to demonstrate mastery of the program objectives through written and oral responses to questions related to knowledge development, research methods, substantive knowledge, ethical judgment, and nursing/healthcare issues and health policy.
+Comprehensive Examination is to demonstrate mastery of the program objectives through written and oral responses to questions related to knowledge development, research methods, substantive knowledge, ethical judgment, nursing/healthcare issues, and health policy.
 After successful completion of the Ph.D.
-Comprehensive Examination, the student moves to the dissertation phase, in which she/he develops and conducts original dissertation research.
+Comprehensive Examination, the student moves to the dissertation phase, in which the student develops and conducts original dissertation research.
 The Ph.D. program and defense of the final dissertation must be completed within eight years of initial enrollment.
 Policies and procedures are consistent with those of the University.

 Consistent with the recommendations of leading professional organizations, full-time doctoral study is highly recommended.
 Fellowships, scholarships, and other financial resources are available to full-time Ph.D. students through the Connell School of Nursing (CSON), Boston College, professional nursing organizations and governmental agencies (e.g., HRSA, NIH, and NINR).
 The full-time plan of study allows students to complete required coursework in two years; some students may take longer to complete required coursework or may need to take additional coursework.
-Most full-time students complete the entire Ph.D. program in four–five years.
+Most full-time students complete the entire Ph.D. program in four to five years.
 Part-time students usually take longer to complete the degree.
 Nonetheless, the entire Ph.D. program, including dissertation research and defense, must be completed within eight years.

 Low student-to-faculty ratios and research mentorship facilitate student success and program completion in a reasonable amount of time.
 Multiple resources for scholarly development are available within the Connell School of Nursing, the University, our consortium University partners, and through research collaborations with research and clinical academic centers of the Greater Boston area.
 The Ph.D. program offers a variety of learning opportunities through course work, CSON forums, interdisciplinary colloquia, and collaborations through the Harvard Catalyst, independent study, and research practica.
 An individualized plan of study is developed according to the student’s educational background, research interests, and stage of development in scholarly activities.